patrickmclean/CovidTracking/Readme.txt

 ## Tickets to come ##
+Check something may be amiss with 1m calcs.
+And maybe make it per 10m because numbers are too small
 9. Make it responsive
 10. Script for deployment. ftp, stop and restart server etc
 11. Divide by population